 Mr. Saeed is the GCEO and was a former FGB board member and managing director of FGB.
-He is also the Managing Director of Al Reem Investments and a board member of Mubadala Investment Company.
+He is also the managing director of Al Reem Investments and a board member of MIC.
 Mr. Saeed also serves on the board of directors of Sky News Arabia and Abu Dhabi Financial Group.
-He has more than 30 years' experience in the financial institution sector.
+He has more than 31 years' experience in the financial institution sector.
 Before moving to FGB in 1999, Mr. Saeed worked at Citibank in the UAE for eighteen years where he also held various key positions.

-Mr. Saeed graduated from the University of Arizona, USA with a bachelor's degree in business administration.
+Mr. Saeed holds a bachelor's degree in business administration from the University of Arizona, United States.

-Mr. André Sayegh - Deputy Group Chief Executive Officer and Group Head of CIB
+Mr. Andre Sayegh - Deputy Group Chief Executive Officer and Group Head of CIB